 How many projects does it take to become a famous programmer?

 Not many.
 52.36% of famous programmers are known for their work on only one project.
 Obviously these guys have been involved in a variety of projects over the course of their careers, but for the majority, just one project propelled them to fame.
 On the flip side of the coin, there are a few people who achieved fame through their work on a number of smaller undertakings.
 For example, Lou Montulli is credited with creating the Lynx browser, cookies, the blink tag (ugh what were you thinking!), server push and client pull, HTTP proxying, HTTP over SSL, browser integration with animated GIFs, and being a founding member of the HTML working group at W3C.

 What happened to the women?

 There are few women in the ranks of computer programmers, and pitifully few that can be called famous.
-So few in fact, that transsexuals are giving women a run for their money.
-The dataset includes 211.5 men, 6.5 women and 4 transsexuals.
+So few in fact, that male-to-female transsexuals almost outnumber cis females.
+The dataset includes 211.5 men, and 10.5 women of whom 4 are transsexuals.
 More on that .5 of a person shortly.